Kya-ra/flight-search-and-randomizer/README.md

 frontend | -> Network:  <IP ADDRESS HERE>

 # Instructions for not using docker (coder users)
-These instructions assume you have the default SCSS coder MySQL database already running.
-For instructions on setting this up, please refer to the Labsheet.
+These instructions you have a MariaDB/MySQL data base already running, with the following details
+User: scss
+Password: scss
+Port: 3306
+These should be default on the csu33012 coder instance.

 # 1. Clone repo
 git clone <https://gitlab.scss.tcd.ie/csu33012-2526-group22/csu33012-2526-project22.git>